shanu-16/basics/README.md

 - If the employer is part of a Swedish collective agreement then you don't have to demand anything extra.
 But if they are not then you MUST ask them to provide you with all insurances required for your work permit from day 1.
 Does not matter if you are probation or company does not have any policy for its employees.
 No insurances, no deal.
 This should be part of your contract.
 If the company says that they "follow a company policy" in their contract then it can mislead people.
 You have the right to ask them for explicit documentation and proof before hand.
 Remind them that it is a REQUIREMENT for your work permit application.
 Don't budge on this.
 If they can not accommodate you and are unclear about insurances then they are not fit to hire from outside of EU.

 - Your salary per month will be based on your employer and your skill level etc. But you can compare some average salaries in http://www.lonestatistik.se/.
+If you are paid below average the opnion from the union may be nagative.
+Also you can compare cost of living here to get an idea https://www.numbeo.com/cost-of-living/comparison.jsp

 - You may not be able to get before you come to Sweden.
 It may not be possible to get them right after you start as well since you will not have the person number from day 1.
 But after you come to Sweden and start your job you have 3 months (You can perhaps have that as a part of your contract as well that provided Skattaverket issues you are person number you will be enrolled in all insurances that are promised in offer of employment)

 - You should get your occupational pension which is 4.5% of your base monthly salary.
 Make sure that it is paid from the first day you work.
 This is the middle part of the pension pyramid http://www.spv.se/en/About-your-pensions/How-pensions-work/.
 Don't agree to loan exchange or any undeclared policy about occupational pension.
 It should be crystal clear in your contract what kind of pension you will get.
 If it is a plan like ITP then you can check the terms of that on ITP website.

 - You should also clarify to your employer that any terms of employment have to be notified in written.
 This includes a change in salary, change in occupation etc. Failure to do so may result in problems for you.

-- Your employer should know that there is no guarantee that your work permit will be approved before a certain time.
-A lot depends upon your employer (they could hire a relocation company to make the process more predictable).

 - You should in your contract specify that upon your request while you are employed or up to 4 years the company is obligated to provide you letters to help you secure further work permit extension (free of any charge) to certify that you worked for them in XYZ occupation and information about your salaries, pensions, and insurances.
 This letter will be used for your Migrationsverket procedures.